100 Notable alumni of

 -

-Martin Pickford is a lecturer in the Chair of Paleoanthropology and Prehistory at the Collège de France and honourary affiliate at the Département Histoire de la Terre in the Muséum national d'Histoire.
+Martin Pickford is a lecturer in the Chair of Paleoanthropology and Prehistory at the Collège de France and honorary affiliate at the Département Histoire de la Terre in the Muséum national d'Histoire.
 In 2001, Martin Pickford together with Brigitte Senut and their team discovered Orrorin tugenensis, a hominid primate species dated between 5.8 and 6.2 million years ago and a potential ancestor of the genus Australopithecus.

 -